rh-messaging/amq7-training/worksheet1/README.md

 ```

 -   Start The broker
--   Send some messages
+-   from the worksheet1 directory Send some messages
 ```code
 mvn verify -PqueueSender
 ```
--   Receive some messages
+-   from the worksheet1 directory Receive some messages
 ```code
 mvn verify -PqueueReceiver
 ```